Localization Operators On Discrete Modulation Spaces: Introduction

 \section{Introduction}

-Time-frequency localization operators are a mathematical tool to define a restriction of functions to a region in the time-frequency plane to extract time-frequency features.
-The role of these operators to localize a signal simultaneously in time and frequency domains.
+Time-frequency localization operators are a mathematical tool to analyze functions in different regions in the time-frequency plane.
+They can be viewed as transformations that modify the content of a function simultaneously in time and frequency and reconstruct a filtered signal.
 The localization operators were introduced and studied by Daubechies \cite{dau88, dau90, pau88}, Ramanathan and Topiwala \cite{ram93}, and extensively investigated in \cite{fei02, won99, won02}.
 This class of operators occurs in various branches of applied and pure mathematics and has been studied by many authors.
 Localization operators are recognized as an important new mathematical tool and have found many applications to the theory of differential equations, quantum mechanics, time-frequency analysis, and signal processing (see \cite{cor03, mar02, now02, gro01, ram93, won02}).
 They are also known as Toeplitz operators, wave packets, anti-Wick operators, or Gabor multipliers (see \cite{now02, ber71, cor78, fei02}).
 For a detailed study of the theory of localization operators, we refer to the series of papers of Wong \cite{bog04, liu07, won2001, won2002, won2003}, and also the book of Wong \cite{won02}.
 In this paper, we attempt to study the localization operators on modulation spaces on $\Z^n$.
 Also, we show that localization operators with separable symbols are paracommutators.
 Paracommutators are bilinear pseudo-differential operators that contain Hankel operator, Toeplitz operator, and many other operators as special cases.
 The motivation to study the localization operators as paracommutators is to generalize many well-known operators.
 In particular, if the symbol is dependent on one variable, we show that localization operators can be viewed as paraproducts and Fourier multipliers.

 Time-frequency localization operators were defined using the Schr\"odinger representation and the short-time Fourier transform, which suggests studying these operators as a part of time-frequency analysis.
 Modulation spaces were used as the appropriate function spaces for understanding these operators, as these spaces are associated to the short-time Fourier transform.
 Since localization operators are known as a class of pseudo-differential operators, recent works in pseudo-differential operators on $\Z^n$ (see \cite{ bot20}) motivated us to study the localization operator on $\Z^n$.
 Here, we define the modulation space on $\Z^n$ using the short-time Fourier transform on $\Z^n \times \T^n$.
 Our main aim in this paper is to expose and study the boundedness and compactness of the localization operators on $\Z^n$ under suitable conditions on symbols and windows and show that these operators are in the Schatten--von Neumann class.
 Then, we provide a connection between the Landau--Pollak--Slepian type operator and the localization operator on $\Z^n$.
 Finally, we show that under suitable conditions on the symbols the localization operators are paracommutators, paraproducts and Fourier multipliers.